MayamaTakeshi/sip-lab/DOC.md

 ```

-Notice that you can specify SIP headers and other elements using by opensips/kamailio/openser pseudo-variables syntax (courtesy of [sip-matching](https://github.com/MayamaTakeshi/sip-matching) )
+Notice that you can specify matching of SIP headers and other elements using opensips/kamailio/openser pseudo-variables syntax (courtesy of [sip-matching](https://github.com/MayamaTakeshi/sip-matching) )

 For more examples look into folder samples.